ContextLab/hypertools/readme.md

 ```

 <h2>Contributing</h2>
-Note: some text borrowed from the [Matplotlib contributing guide](http://matplotlib.org/devdocs/devel/contributing.html).
+(some text borrowed from Matplotlib contributing [guide](http://matplotlib.org/devdocs/devel/contributing.html))

 <h3>Submitting a bug report</h3>
-If you are reporting a bug, please do your best to include the following:
+If you are reporting a bug, please do your best to include the following -

 1. A short, top-level summary of the bug.
 In most cases, this should be 1-2 sentences.
 2. A short, self-contained code snippet to reproduce the bug, ideally allowing a simple copy and paste to reproduce.
 Please do your best to reduce the code snippet to the minimum required.